CHIANG MAI: The most FAMILY FRIENDLY CITY in THAILAND

 The other reason why Chiang Mai appealed to us was that it was a city surrounded by jungle and mountains.
 There is incredible NATURE in this part of Thailand, which we barely got to explore.
 That, combined with an ancient, walled city in the middle, and over 300 beautiful temples, you get a bit of everything in Chiang Mai.

 We planned our trip well aware to avoid the dreadful burning season that starts early in the year (Feb-April).
 This occurs when farmers begin burning their fields to prep their land for the upcoming season.
-The air quality suffers as a result and many expats and travelers flee from the haze to the southern provinces.
+The air quality suffers as a result and many expats and travelers flee from the haze to the southern provinces or neighbouring countries.

 We were here in late October to end of November, which is the beginning of the cooler, dry season.
 It was on average 30-33 degrees celsius, and we were melting at the sight of locals wearing jeans and sweaters without a single bead of sweat on their impeccable skin.
 There were occasional brief bursts of downpour but otherwise it was consistently hot and humid.
 The afternoon heat can be especially intense, but evening strolls were very pleasant.
 It's easy to understand why night markets are so prevalent all throughout South-East Asia.
 Chiang Mai was full of them.